WinfredWang/express-decorator/README.md

 ## Express decorator
-a light-weight module that register restful services by decorator for express.
+a light-weight module to build typeScript application with Express decorators

 ## Install